-Ruti Sela is an artist.
-Her works have been shown internationally in numerous exhibitions and venues, including the Biennale of Sydney, the Istanbul Biennial, the Berlin Biennial, Manifesta, the New Museum Triennial, Israel Museum, Centre Pompidou, Art in General (NY), Tel Aviv Museum, Tate Modern, Jeu de Paume, ZKM, Ludwig Museum, HKW, and Fondazione Sandretto Re Rebaudengo.
-In 2009 she initiated together with Maayan Amir the onegoing art project Exterritory, for which both artists won a Young Artists Award from the United Nations Educational, Scientific and Cultural Organization (UNESCO, 2011).
+Ruti Sela Her works have been shown internationally in numerous exhibitions and venues, including the Biennale of Sydney, the Istanbul Biennial, the Berlin Biennial, Manifesta, the New Museum Triennial, Israel Museum, Centre Pompidou, Art in General (NY), Tel Aviv Museum, Tate Modern, Jeu de Paume, ZKM, Ludwig Museum, HKW, and Fondazione Sandretto Re Rebaudengo.
+In 2009 she initiated together with Maayan Amir the longterm art project Exterritory, for which bothartists won a Young Artists Award from the United Nations Educational, Scientific and Cultural Organization (UNESCO, 2011).
 She studied art at the Bezalel Academy of Art and Design, where she graduated with distinction, and attended the MFA program at the Tel Aviv University Film Department.
-She is the head of the Video Department at the Midrasha Art School and teaches also at the MFA in Fine Art program Bezalel Academy of Art and Design and Haifa University.
+She is the head of the Video Department at the Midrasha Art School and she is a lecturer at the Art Department, Haifa University.
 Throughout 2011 she was a guest resident at the Rijksakademie, Amsterdam.
 A book about her works titled “For the Record” was published by Archive Books in 2014.
 She also edited the anthology “Extraterritorialities in Occupied Worlds” (together with Maayan Amir, Punctum Books 2016).

 Renrad Gluzman has completed his MA dissertation on the subjects of Sea Routes in the Mediterranean, at the Early Modern Department in Tel Aviv University, and is now working on his PHD on the subject of Renaissance ships and sailors in Venice.
 Other than that, he owns a small ketch boat named “Halcyon” and cruising Mediterranean waters in his spare time.